benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 The people analytics software company [Gild][3] use an algorithm that scours the internet for open-source code in order to profile software engineers, and perhaps more alarmingly, the algorithm purportedly evaluates the code for its simplicity, elegance, documentation, and several other factors, including the frequency with which it’s been adopted by other programmers.
 Stack Overflow is also mined to analyse questions and answers by individuals and the breadth and popularity of that advice.
 Linkedin and Twitter are mined to analyse the language individuals use, and Gild have decided that certain phrases and words used in association with one another distinguishes expert software engineers from less skilled programmers.
 According to Gild, it knows _"these phrases and words are associated with good coding because it can correlate them with its evaluation of open-source code, and with the language and online behavior of programmers in good positions at prestigious companies"._ [^2]

 There are many other workforce focussed analytics companies besides Gild such as Entelo and RemarkableHire, and it's unknown what data they collect, how their algorithms analyse that data, and what "score" they end up appointing any individual.
 Data collected about us and the profiles created from that data are not in our control.
 If you're a programmer and have ever used the internet, chances are that Gild and others have each already compiled your "score".[^1]

-Every day there is an insane amount of data being collected about people as they go about their off and online lives, and as time goes on, the types of, and rate of information collected will continue to grow.
-Do you even know what data is collected, stored, analysed and sold on by third party companies about you?
 <br/>
 <br/>